hardoverflow/check-unifi/README.md

 Wireless Access Points.
 Monitor client usage, set custom traffic rules, and much more.

-This check plugin allows you to check:
+This check plugin is written in Python and communicate with the Rest API of the controller.
+It allows you to check the following things:

 * Health state of the controller (Network Application)
-* Site health and stats
+* Site health state and several stats

 Additional features: